Kempsey Shire: Demographics

 At the 2011 Census, the proportion of residents in the Kempsey Shire local government area who stated their ancestry as Australian or Anglo-Celtic exceeded 81 per cent of all residents (national average was 65.2 per cent) and in the 2016 Census, this value was 79.4 per cent compared to the national average of 62.3 per cent.
 In excess of 62 per cent of all residents in the Kempsey Shire nominated a religious affiliation with Christianity at the 2011 census (62.9 per cent in 2016), which was higher than the national average of 50.2 per cent (49.2 per cent in 2016).

 Meanwhile, as at the 2011 Census date, compared to the national average, households in the Kempsey Shire local government area had a significantly lower than average proportion (3.3 per cent) where two or more languages are spoken (national average was 20.4 per cent); and a significantly higher proportion (91.9 per cent) where English only was spoken at home (national average was 76.8 per cent).

 Council

 Current composition and election method

 Kempsey Shire Council is composed of nine councillors, including the mayor, for a fixed four-year term of office.
 The mayor is directly elected while the eight other councillors are elected proportionally as one entire ward.
-The most recent election was held on 10 September 2016, and the makeup of the council is as follows:
+The most recent election was held on 30 July 2022.

-The current Council, elected in 2016, in order of election, is: